European Yacht Charters

 If your budget stretches to it, let the charter company provision your yacht.
 Many will ask you for a likes list and provide a decent amount of food, onboard ready for you.
 Remember you are probably travelling to a strange country and you only have a few days holiday.
 So, do you want to spend your time shopping for food on the first day?
 If so, check where the shops are and think about carrying all the provisions back to your boat without a car!

 Yacht Charters planning

-Talk to us Network Yacht Brokers Barcelona about your holiday plans as we can offer helpful tips and advice.
+Talk to at European Yacht Charters about your holiday plans as we can offer helpful tips and advice drawn from many years experience in the marine industry.
 For example, we suggest bringing your kit in soft bags as they tend to be more yacht friendly.
 Soft bags are easier to stow, giving you more room on board.
 Suitcases can cause damage and wheel marks to your charter yacht and so don’t make you popular with charter companies.

 Your chosen cruising area should depend almost entirely on your level of experience.
 For example, one might think that Greece is a safe bet, which it often can be.
 However, even Greece – like all hot countries – has extreme wind conditions to deal with at various times of the year.
 Before you book, take a look at past local weather patterns for the time of year for your charter area.
 Also, ask the charter company directly for advice regarding the weather during the month you plan to book your holiday.